-I wonder if the woman who handed me coffee this morning with her enthusiastic good-morning-and-happy-to-see-you greeting realized I drove away with a big smile on my face because of her.
+I wonder if the woman who handed me coffee with her enthusiastic good-morning-and-happy-to-see-you greeting realized I drove away with a big smile on my face because of her.

 Her delivery was masterful.

 Thank you, lovely woman.
 You passed me steamy deliciousness and some of your energy, as well.

 I wonder how often we think that we are just doing us – ordinary us – and that doesn’t matter so much.
 And yet other people – like me today – are so grateful for our ordinary.

 Oh, that beast.
 Sometimes, it just seems like if we did more with our lives, it would justify our value.
 You know – similar to all those people out there who are killing it.
 (Many who are the same age – an even bigger kicker.)
 Like, a New York Bestseller maybe?
 How about Elizabeth’s Gilbert’s Big Magic.
 (Loved this book!)
 Or Lysa Terkuerst’s book It’s Not Supposed to Be This Way.
 (Epic.)
 Or maybe a movie where I showcase my immense wisdom in tough situations and my pure athleticism.
 Also, I’d look amazing while I’m fighting the bad guys and impressing the love of my life.
 (A girl can dream to be Wonder Woman, right?!)
 Or – ahem – I just am so genius that my messing around with basketball shots turns into 10 million YouTube subscribers and a booming business.
 (There’s no hate here, Dude Perfect, my sons love you.)

 Yet – when I really think about it, which of these people make a more lasting impact in my life?

 Who leaves the lasting impact is always the second choice.
 It’s always the real people I see right in front of me.
 They move me in epic ways that the “more important first people” can’t.